tsouche/funny_set_exploration/documentation/CLI_USAGE.md

 ## Overview

-Version 0.3.2 uses a simplified CLI with optional size and output-path arguments.
-The program uses a hybrid stack/heap implementation for optimal performance.
+Version 0.4.0 uses a simplified CLI with optional size, restart, and output-path arguments.
+The program uses a hybrid stack/heap implementation for optimal performance with restart capability.

 ## Running the Program